KevinJudd/maze-route/README.md

 # Attach to a local directory and clone the GitHub repo
   `git clone https://github.com/KevinJudd/maze-route.git`

-#  build and run the application on your computer.
+# Build and run the application on your computer.
 ```bash
 > mvn clean package
 > mvn spring-boot:run